Battle of Midway: American prisoners

-Three U.S. airmen were captured during the battle: Ensign Wesley Osmus, a pilot from Yorktown; Ensign Frank O'Flaherty, a pilot from Enterprise; and Aviation Machinist's Mate Bruno Peter Gaido, O'Flaherty's radioman-gunner.
-Osmus was held on Arashi; O'Flaherty and Gaido on the cruiser Nagara (or destroyer Makigumo, sources vary); O'Flaherty and Gaido were interrogated and then killed by being tied to water-filled kerosene cans and thrown overboard to drown.
-Osmus was slated for the same fate; however, he resisted and was murdered on the Arashi with a fire ax, and his body was thrown overboard.
-The report filed by Nagumo tersely states that Osmus, "... died on 6 June and was buried at sea"; O'Flaherty and Gaido's fates were not mentioned in Nagumo's report.
-The execution of Osmus in this manner was apparently ordered by Arashi's captain, Watanabe Yasumasa.
-Yasumasa died when the destroyer Numakaze sank in December 1943 but had he survived, he would have likely been tried as a war criminal.
+Three U.S. aviators were captured during the battle: Ensign Wesley Osmus, a pilot from Yorktown; Ensign Frank O'Flaherty, a pilot from Enterprise; and Aviation Machinist's Mate Bruno Peter Gaido, O'Flaherty's gunner.
+Osmus was held on Arashi; O'Flaherty and Gaido on the cruiser Nagara (or destroyer Makigumo, sources vary); O'Flaherty and Gaido were interrogated and then tied to water-filled kerosene cans and thrown overboard to drown.
+Osmus was murdered on the Arashi.
+The report filed by Nagumo tersely states that Osmus, "died on 6 June and was buried at sea"; O'Flaherty and Gaido's fates were not mentioned.
+The execution of Osmus was apparently ordered by Arashi's captain, Watanabe Yasumasa.
+Yasumasa died when the destroyer Numakaze sank in December 1943; had he survived the war he would have likely been tried as a war criminal.

 Japanese prisoners

 Two enlisted men from Mikuma were rescued from a life raft on 9 June by USS Trout and taken to Pearl Harbor.
 After receiving medical care, at least one of these sailors cooperated during interrogation and provided intelligence.
 Another 35 crewmen from Hiryū were taken from a lifeboat by USS Ballard on 19 June after being spotted by an American search plane.
 They were taken to Midway and then transferred to Pearl Harbor on USS Sirius.